My Father, But Never My Dad.

 My father, I will never have any respect for.

-Boys especially need a father figure in their lives while growing up.
-They need a dad to teach them all the guy things only a dad can teach.
+Young boys especially need a father figure in their lives while growing up.
+They need a dad to teach them all the guy things that only a dad can teach.
 All those little things that will see a boy eventually grow up to be just like his father.

 Every boy needs a dad in his life.